crypto-casinos/crypto-casinos.github.io/index.md

 ---

-# ⚠️ Disclaimer
+# ⚠️ Responsible Gambling & Disclaimer

+🔞 **18+ Only** — You must be at least 18 years old to access and use crypto casino platforms.

+Gambling can be addictive.
+Please play responsibly and only wager what you can afford to lose.

+If you feel that gambling is becoming a problem, support is available:

+- 👉 <a href="https://www.begambleaware.org/" rel="nofollow" target="_blank">BeGambleAware</a> – Free, confidential help and advice
+- 👉 <a href="https://www.gamstop.co.uk/" rel="nofollow" target="_blank">GAMSTOP</a> – Self-exclusion scheme for UK players

+This website may contain affiliate links.
+We may earn a commission if you sign up through these links, at no extra cost to you.

-Crypto casinos may not be regulated by the  Gambling Commission.
-Always gamble responsibly.
+Crypto casinos are often not regulated by the UK Gambling Commission.
+Always verify local laws before playing.